Eyesore123/portfolio-videos/README.md

 This is my personal video library which is used under my domain.

-I just wanted to see what it's like to create a video library.

 I use React and TypeScript and Node.js in this project.

 I'm not sure if I'll add a separate backend to go with the frontend, but for now I'm just building the frontend and node scripts to handle the file uploads to Cloudflare's R2 bucket.